 Parents/carers are also reminded that they are ultimately responsible for the behaviour of their child when travelling on school transport.
 Parents/carers have a duty to read through the Code of Conduct with their children and explain its importance and consequences for not adhering to it.

-Make sure your child is aware of what to do if the transport is late or does not arrive, or if they fail to catch the transport for any reason.
+Make sure the child is aware of what to do if the transport is late or does not arrive, or if they fail to catch the transport for any reason.
 (Parents/carers are responsible for their child until transport arrives.)

 Pupils should understand and adhere to the Code of Conduct and full details are provided in PDF format within the 'Related Downloads' section of this page.
 Persistent misbehaviour may result in withdrawal of school transport entitlement.
 Parents/carers may be held responsible for any damage to school vehicles caused by their children and financially liable for any subsequent and necessary repairs.